-TFAS Summer Law Fellows will complete nine-week legal internships where they will gain substantive experience in the legal profession.
-TFAS staff works with each Fellow to help identify and secure the most fitting internship based on professional interests, aptitudes and academic performance.
+TFAS Summer Law Fellows are required to participate in a legal internship for the duration of the program.
+Fellows are encouraged to find their own internship; however TFAS staff will work with each Fellow in need of assistance to help identify and secure the most fitting internship based on professional interests, aptitudes and academic performance.

 Past sites of legal internships include private and public interest law firms, D.C.
 Courts, various nonprofit organizations and the legal departments of trade associations, corporations and government agencies.

 Fellows will work approximately 40 hours a week during the program and though each internship is unique, typical duties include writing legal briefs and memoranda, conducting legal research, attending and summarizing depositions, covering hearings on Capitol Hill and other substantive law and policy work that can be equally career enriching.

 Fellows may also secure their own legal internships with prior approval from TFAS staff.